 – Termination procedures

-At Slinde Nelson Stanford, our Portland, Vancouver, and Seattle business attorneys will help you get it right.
+At Slinde Nelson, our Portland, Vancouver, and Seattle business attorneys will help you get it right.
 Your policies must comply with the law, fit with your actual practices, and be clearly worded so as to avoid confusion.
 We encourage you to review your written personnel policies today – putting it off could prove costly.